Rashtrapati Bhavan

 The Rashtrapati Bhavan (ISO: Rāṣṭrapati Bhavana; lit.
-Presidential Palace; formerly Viceroy's House (1931–1947) and Government House (1947–1950) is the official residence of the president of India, located at the western end of Rajpath, Raisina Hill in New Delhi.
+President's House), formerly Viceroy's House (1931–1947) and Government House (1947–1950) is the official residence of the President of India, located at the western end of Rajpath, Raisina Hill in New Delhi.

 The building was designed by Edwin Lutyens and Herbert Baker in Delhi Order based on Indo-Saracenic architecture.
 The construction began in 1912 and the building was completed in 1929.
-The building was called as Viceroy's house after the Viceroy of India occupied the building in 1931.
-After Indian independence, it briefly served as the Government House, which housed the Governor General of India from 1947 to 1950.
-When India became a republic, it became the residence of the president of India, and was rechristened as Rashtrapati Bhavan.
+The building, initially known as Viceroy's House, housed the Viceroy of India from 1931 until India's independence.
+After Independence, it briefly served as the Government House, housing the Governor General of India from 1947 to 1950.
+When India became a Republic, it became the official residence of the President of India and was renamed as the Rashtrapati Bhavan.

-The main building consists of four floors and 340 rooms, spread across a floor area of 200,000 ft2, and includes the president's official residence, reception halls, guest rooms and offices.
+The main building is spread across four floors and a basement, consisting of 340 rooms and featuring a total of 2.50-kilometre-long corridors, spread across a floor area of 200,000 m2, including the President's official residence, reception halls, guest rooms and offices.
 It is situated in a 320 acre presidential estate that includes gardens, open spaces, residences for security and staff, stables, offices and other utilities.
-It is the second largest residence by area of any head of state after the Quirinal Palace in Italy.
+With over 200,000 m2 of total usable floor area of the H-shaped main building, the Rashtrapati Bhavan is the largest official residence by total floor area of any head of state in the world, followed by, the Istana Nurul Iman in Brunei and the Quirinal Palace in Italy.

-The Indian president has other residences across India including the Rashtrapati Ashiana in Dehradun, Rashtrapati Nilayam in Hyderabad, and Rashtrapati Niwas in Shimla.
+The Indian president has other residences across India including the Rashtrapati Niketan in Dehradun, the Rashtrapati Nilayam in Hyderabad, and the Rashtrapati Niwas in Shimla.

 History

 The Governor-General of India resided at Government House in Calcutta until the shift of the imperial capital to Delhi.
-Lord Wellesley, who is reputed to have said that ‘India should be governed from a palace, not from a country house’, ordered the construction of this grand mansion between 1799 and 1803 and in 1912, the Governor of Bengal took up residence there.
-The decision to build a residence in New Delhi for the British viceroy was taken after it was decided during the Delhi Durbar in December 1911 that the capital of India would be relocated from Calcutta to Delhi.
-When the plan for a new city, New Delhi, adjacent to the end south of Old Delhi, was developed after the Delhi Durbar, the new palace for the viceroy of India was given an enormous size and prominent position.
+Lord Wellesley, who is reputed to have said that 'India should be governed from a palace, not from a country house,' ordered the construction of this grand mansion between 1799 and 1803 and in 1912, the Governor of Bengal took up residence there.
+The decision to build a residence in New Delhi for the British Viceroy was taken after it was decided during the Delhi Durbar in December 1911 that the capital of India would be relocated from Calcutta to Delhi.
+When the plan for a new city, New Delhi, adjacent to the southern end of Old Delhi, was developed after the Delhi Durbar, the new palace for the Viceroy of India was given an enormous size and a prominent position.
 About 4,000 acre of land was acquired to begin the construction of Viceroy's House, as it was originally called, and the adjacent Secretariat Building between 1911 and 1916 by relocating Raisina and Malcha villages that existed there and their 300 families under the Land Acquisition Act, 1894.